fultux/terraform-libvirt-rancher-rke2/README.md

 # terraform-libvirt-rancher-rke2
-Terraform rke2 cluster deployment with Rancher.
+Terraform rke2 cluster deployment with Rancher for KVM hypervisor.